kvutien/Project-steve_observer/assets/machupicchu.md

 * the PoC to combine the use of SMS and desktop app to do multi-signature writing on the blockchain.

 ## What is Machu Picchu roadmap and team?
-Because Machu Picchu integrates many existing and proven technologies, but remotely linked, it is necessary to make distinct PoCs, keeping in mind their use in the final Machu Picchu system.
+Because Machu Picchu integrates many existing and proven technologies, but loosely linked, it is necessary to make distinct PoCs while keeping in mind their use in the final Machu Picchu system.

 Because Machu Picchu has no funding at this moment, each PoC is done in a hackathon, where it is possible to find contributors who are interesting in competing to win a prize.
 The others are done on a volunteering basis, when possible.
-Machu Picchu has won several prizes in the 2 hackathons it participated until now.
+Machu Picchu has won several prizes in the 2 hackathons it participated until now in 2020 and 2021.

 The plan is to make a field prototype when Machu Picchu interests one helper organisation with a significant number of persons-in-need to assist and with funding to develop, deploy and operate.
 Then we can build a project team from the developers of past hackathons.
 They know Machu Picchu.
 We’ll keep metrics of the development, of the deployment and of the lessons learned in field operations.